-Why does a General Contractor need General Liability Insurance when a construction project is fast-tracked and you are forced to multi-task?
+Why does a General Contractor need General Liability Insurance when a construction project is fast-tracked and you require multi-tasking?

-Construction projects are carried out in a specific order as per the program of works.
+Complete construction projects in a specific order as per the program of works.
 Here’s why:

 There is a logical sequence of activities in the program of works of any construction project.
-Construction is carried out from the foundation upwards.
+Begin construction from the foundation upwards.
 Therefore, rationally, it is not possible to put up a roof without the framework structure of the building.

-The critical path of the project dictates that all critical activities are carried out one at a time, in the outlined sequence.
+The critical path of the project dictates that allyou need to carry out critical activities one at a time, in the outlined sequence.
 This depends on the precedence relationship between activities.
-While some activities can only begin after another is completed, others can be carried out concurrently to reduce the estimated project completion time.
+While you can start some activities after you end some activities,you can carry out others concurrently to reduce the estimated project completion time.

 The proper sequencing of works in the schedule also enables the contractor to allow for technical requirements such as the required period for concrete to cure, before beginning the next activity.